 Gayman's 2024 regular season capped off with 1st-team all-MIAA selection

-May 4—Missouri Southern's Cole Gayman was named to the all-MIAA first team as a starting pitcher on Thursday by the conference.
+May 6—Missouri Southern's Cole Gayman was named to the all-MIAA first team as a starting pitcher last week by the conference.

-Gayman followed that award up by pitching the Lions to a 12-1 victory on Friday.
-The former Webb City Cardinal pitched six innings and held Northwest Missouri State to just one run on two hits and a walk.
-He struck out four batters in the contest.

-That was the first game of the MIAA tournament series with the Bearcats.

 He's been the toughest pitcher to hit in the entire conference as the opposition is batting just .184 against him this year.
 Fort Hays State's Ty Riley is allowing a batting average of .209 for second-best in the MIAA.